dotnet/EntityFramework.Docs/docs/getting-started/aspnet5.rst

 Next, we'll add an MVC controller that will use EF to query and save data.
 	- Right-click on the **Controllers** folder in **Solution Explorer** and select :menuselection:`Add --> New Item...`
-	- From the left menu select :menuselection:`Installed --> ASP.NET 5`
+	- From the left menu select :menuselection:`Installed --> Server-side`
 	- Select the **Class** item template
 	- Enter **BlogsController.cs** as the name and click **OK**
 	- Replace the contents of the file with the following code